Dan Rulez!

 Dungeons

-- If the party has not left the dungeon by the agreed end time of the session, then everyone has to succeafully test their luck or else roll on the Escape the Dark Dungeon table.
+- If the party has not left the dungeon by the agreed end time of the session, then everyone has to succeafully test their luck or else roll on the Escape the Dark Dungeon table (and see below).

 - Search.
 Searching a room requires an appropriate (Advanced/) Skill roll along with a specific intention.
-Trapping is only good for finding traps, Awareness can be used for any one of the three (but only one at a time), others are appropriate for other things and circumstances but the GM is recommended to be conservative.
+Core intentions being to find traps, search for treasure, or inspect for secret doors (others are possible if desired).
+Trapping is only good for finding traps, Awareness can be used for any one of the three core intentions, other skills are appropriate for other things and circumstances but the GM is recommended to be conservative.
 However, a PC may instead always opt to Test their Luck to search a room for treasure/traps/secrets all together.
-If there is nothing to be found in a location and the player rolled a successful Luck Test, roll on the Lucky Find table as a consolation prize.
+If there is nothing specific to be found in a location and the player rolled a successful Luck Test, roll on the Lucky Find table as a consolation prize.

 - Eat.
 Eating a Provision takes a Dungeon Turn.
 If they get interrupted by an encounter they can finish their meal as long as they don't run away.

 - Listen at a door.
 Listening at doors takes a turn, Awareness or other appropriate roll, and requires everyone else to be at least somewhat quiet for the turn.
-Even on a failure they will learn easily hearable things.
+This can also include peeking through keyholes or through cracks, as circumstances dictate.
+Even on a failure they will learn any obvious things.

 - Exploration Movement.
 Moving from one location to another while exploring and receiving the full gamut of mapping information takes one turn.
-Usually used for new locations only.
+This is the player saying please show me the shape of this room so i can map it.
+If they don't ask (ie explore move) they don't get.

 - Fast movement.
 Running through a dungeon at top speed means no map information, only vague and possibly incomplete information on what you see, and it's loud.
-Assume something like 20 rooms of movement.
+Three rooms per turn.

 Encounters